Ada-Developers-Academy/core-capstone/project/accountability-groups.md

-# Accountability Groups
+# Tech Stack Groups

-You will be assigned groups that will assist in creating mutual accountability, getting technology assistance and general support.
+You will be assigned to a small group with a similar tech stack.
+Each group will also be assigned a Project Manager.
+These groups are meant to create mutual accountability, and give and recieve technology assistance along with general support.

+## Standups

 ## Weekly Demos

-You will be required to present your weekly progress to your capstone group.

-- Groups will set their own schedule, but inform their PM of the weekly time.
-The recommended duration is no more than one hour, so plan accordingly.
+- These demos will be set up by your PM.
 - The purpose of the demo is to show off what you have worked on during the week.
 This can include:
   - Features: in design, in code or completed
   - Roadblocks and struggles faced during the week